 Shahrar Ali has degrees in biochemical engineering (BEng) and philosophy (BA, MPhil, PhD) from the University of London.
 His PhD (UCL) was A Theory of Intentional Deception and Lying and his research interests are in moral and applied philosophy.
 He recently published, ‘Is there a justifiable shoot-to-kill policy?’ in Discourses and Practices of Terrorism (Routledge, 2010, abstract).
 He has taught at the University of Hertfordshire, APU, City Lit, WEA and continues to teach at Birkbeck College.
 E-mail Shahrar (shahrar[at]londonschoolofphilosophy.org).

-Jane O’Grady did a BEd in English at Homerton College, Cambridge, a BA in philosophy at UCL, and studied the topic of sincerity for a philosophy PhD at Birkbeck College.
-She teaches Philosophy of Psychology at City University, and is Philosophy Obituarist for the Guardian, as well as writing articles and reviews for various newspapers, magazines and websites.
+Jane O’Grady did a BEd in English at Homerton College, Cambridge and a BA in philosophy at University College London.
+Her Enlightenment Philosophy in a Nutshell (Arcturus Books) is about to be published (January 2019), and she is currently writing a short history of Western Philosophy, and a book on being in love, which embraces philosophy, psychology, anthropology and literature.
+She became an Honorary Senior Visiting Fellow at City University where she taught Philosophy of Psychology, and is Philosophy Obituarist for the Guardian, as well as writing articles and reviews for various newspapers, magazines and websites.
 With A J Ayer she co-edited A Dictionary of Philosophical Quotations.
 She has written Introductions to John Stuart Mill’s On Liberty and The Subjection of Women, and to Plato’s Euthyphro, Apology, Crito, Phaedo, Symposium (Wordsworth), and 16 entries in The Oxford Companion to Philosophy.
-At the moment, she is writing a book on being in love, which embraces philosophy, psychology, anthropology and literature.
 E-mail Jane (jane[at]londonschoolofphilosophy.org).

 Keith Barrett Before receiving my first degree in philosophy from Oxford University, I spent three years working as a nursing assistant in psychiatric hospitals, and it was in this very practical context that I first encountered existentialism and psychoanalysis.
 This inspired me to undertake postgraduate studies on both Freud and Heidegger, leading finally to a PhD from the Wellcome Centre for the History of Medicine at UCL for a dissertation on ‘Freud’s Self-Analysis’.
 As a philosophy teacher, my main courses have been ‘Existentialism (Kierkegaard, Nietzsche, Heidegger, Sartre)’; ‘Philosophy and Psychoanalysis (Freud, Jung, Klein, Winnicott, Lacan)’; ‘The Later Heidegger’; and ‘Philosophers of Otherness (Levinas, Girard, Ricoeur, Derrida)’.
 Having taught philosophy for more than 20 years, I am a firm believer in the potential for creativity of live group discussion.
 E-mail Keith (keith[at]londonschoolofphilosophy.org).